-Changes introduced since version 8.0.7 of the national registry are listed in Annex 9.
+Changes introduced since version 8.0.8 of the national registry are listed in Annex 9.
 Both regression testing and tests on the new functionality were successfully carried out prior to release of the version to Production.
-The site acceptance test was carried out by quality assurance consultants on behalf of and assisted by the European Commission (please refer to Annex 9 Changes from EUCR v8.0.7-v8.0.8).
+The site acceptance test was carried out by quality assurance consultants on behalf of and assisted by the European Commission (please refer to Annex 9 Changes in EUCR v8.0.10.2-v8.2.2).